callstack/react-native-slider/README.md

 ### `thumbImage`

 Sets an image for the thumb.
 Only static images are supported.
+Needs to be a URI of a local or network image; base64-encoded SVG is not supported.

 | Type                   | Required |
 | ---------------------- | -------- |